rust-lang-cn/book-cn/english/src/ch08-03-hash-maps.md

 ### Updating a Hash Map

-Although the number of keys and values is growable, each key can only have one value associated with it at a time.
+Although the number of key and value pairs is growable, each key can only have one value associated with it at a time.
 When you want to change the data in a hash map, you have to decide how to handle the case when a key already has a value assigned.
 You could replace the old value with the new value, completely disregarding the old value.
 You could keep the old value and ignore the new value, only adding the new value if the key *doesn’t* already have a value.
 Or you could combine the old value and the new value.
 Let’s look at how to do each